FabriceSalvaire/CodeReview/_sources/installation.rst.txt

 **Actually there is no installer available, but it is welcome.**

-You must follow the same procedure than for Linux.
+You must follow the same procedure that for Linux.
 However it is a bit more difficult to achieve.

 A suggestion is to install the `Anaconda Python Distribution <https://www.anaconda.com/products/distribution>`_ and got a working compiler.